NKozhuharov/NetworkController/README.md

 * *WARNING* - the function `changePasswordForced` in **ChangePasswordController** is **NOT** secured!
   It can change the password of the user, without his current password.
-  Take care te secure it manually, when defining the API route, or override it!
+  Take care to secure it manually when defining the API route or overriding it!